 Homemade: Finnish Rye, Feed Sack Fashion, and Other Simple Ingredients from My Life in Food is a memoir by Beatrice Ojakangas featuring her experiences growing up in a large Finnish family in northern Minnesota.
-Along with stories and memories of her life, Beatrice also shares 42 of her most memorable recipes including Pulla (Finnish Cardamom Coffee Bread), Orange Date-Nut Cake, Leipäjuusto (Finnish Baked Cheese), Stroganoff Burger, Mustikkapiirakka (Finnish Blueberry Bars), Burnt Sugar Ice Cream, Cream of Morel Soup, Swedish Prince’s (Princess) Cake, and Finnish Rye Bread.
+Along with stories and memories of her life, Beatrice shares 42 of her most memorable recipes including Pulla (Finnish Cardamom Coffee Bread), Orange Date-Nut Cake, Leipäjuusto (Finnish Baked Cheese), Stroganoff Burger, Mustikkapiirakka (Finnish Blueberry Bars), Burnt Sugar Ice Cream, Cream of Morel Soup, Swedish Prince’s (Princess) Cake, and Finnish Rye Bread.
 You will also find her recipe for Grandmother’s Sugar Cookies following the review.

 Beatrice Ojakangas is a food writer from Minnesota.
 She studied home economics at the University of Minnesota-Duluth and received an honorary Doctor of Humane Letters from the University of Minnesota in 2007.
 Her work has been featured in multiple publications such as Gourmet, Bon Appétit, Woman’s Day, Family Circle, Better Homes and Gardens, Midwest Living, Cooking Light, and a variety of newspapers.
 She is also the author of twenty-nine cookbooks and was inducted in 2005 to the James Beard Cookbook Hall of Fame.